 From James Joyce’s “Ulysses” to the filming location of “Braveheart”, also visit the deers at Phoenix Park, and tour the renowned landmarks, such as the Dublin Castle and the Trinity College.

 When in Dublin, make sure to save time for a day trip and explore the stunning surroundings – any Game of Thrones fans out here?
-There are plenty of tours available, stopping by the prominent filming locations in the area.
+There are plenty of Game of Thrones tours from Dublin available, stopping by the prominent filming locations in the area.

 17 – Florence, Italy